 Research has showed that people who walked a dog five days a week lost an average of 6.5kg in a year.

-It also helps older adults; those in their 70s and 80s who regularly walked dogs experienced lower body mass, and fewer limitations in what they could achieve at home, shows a separate study.
+It also helps older adults; those in their 70s and 80s who regularly walked dogs experienced lower body mass, and fewer limitations in what they could achieve at home, a separate study reveals.

 Dog owners are twice as likely to maintain their mobility as they get older and also more likely to walk faster than those without a dog.

 People with a dog also have more varied hobbies – pet-free people watch an average of 14 hours more television a month than those with pooches; while dog-owners spend that time on outdoors activities such as cycling, going for walks, and gardening.